High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Main results

 with

-\end{lemma} We can now give a deterministic equivalent of the predictive risk $\hat{r}_\lambda^{test} (X_n)$ that is obtained in a simple way by replacing the diagonal matrix $\Delta[Q_p(z)]$ with the deterministic matrix $T_p(z)$ in the expression Equation \eqref{eq:risk} of the predictive risk.
-All proofs of the following results are given in Section \ref{sec:mainproofs}.
+\end{lemma} We can now give a deterministic equivalent of the predictive risk $\hat{r}_\lambda^{test} (X_n)$ that is obtained in a simple way by replacing the diagonal matrix $\Delta[Q_p(z)]$ with the deterministic matrix $T_p(z)$ in the expression \cref{eq:risk} of the predictive risk.
+All proofs of the following results are given in the Appendix.